MASUD-01/assign-10-dantist-care/README.md

 * Framework use in Bootstrap
 * use Firebase authentication
 * use React Router
-* this site is Doctors related
+* this site is Doctors services related